IsarapuSatyasai/diabetes_prediction_mlops/README.md

 Install the required dependencies using: pip install -r requirements.txt

-csharp
-Copy code

 ## Author
-This project was developed by [Your Name].
+This project was developed by [Satya Sai Esarapu].